 - Preheat the oven to 350 degrees and line a 9×13 inch baking pan with parchment paper.
 Set aside.

 - Making the Crust: Mix the oats, flour, brown sugar, baking powder, and salt in a large bowl.
-Using a pastry blender, a fork, or two knives, cut butter into flour mixture until it appears sandy and forms fine crumbs.
+Using a pastry blender, a fork, or two knives, cut cold butter into flour mixture until it has a sandy texture and forms fine crumbs.
+Stir in the milk and vanilla until crumbs are moistened.
 Press two-thirds of the crumble into the bottom of the prepared baking pan.
-Bake for 10 minutes.
+Bake for 12 minutes.

 - Baking the Jam Bars: Remove the crust from the oven and spread the jam over the top.
 If necessary, warm the jam in the microwave until it is spreadable.
 Sprinkle the remaining 1/3 streusel over the top of the jam layer; bake for another 25-30 minutes or until the crust is lightly golden brown.